denten-books/plain-text/2-device.md

 ultimately poses a threat for human survival.
 In this view, the real competition for survival happens not between persons, sects, races, or nations, but between humanity and its automatons.
 To compete with the robot humans must expand their capacity for creation.
-Creative spontaneity is they one advantage they have over the zootechnical animal.
-The robot responds with indolence and inertia.
+Creative spontaneity is the one advantage they have over the zootechnical animal.
+The robot responds with repetition, leading to indolence.
 It eases the burden of creativity, weakening the capacity for poiesis.
 Moreno's therapy practice was therefore based on the principle of creative spontaneity training, or "psychodrama," aimed at the construction of communities that acknowledge and preserve a sense of personal agency.
-As far as I can tell from the records, the practice involved group improvisation and role-play, in what Moreno called the "techniques of freedom," which aimed to "balance spontaneous social forces to the greatest possible harmony and unity of all" [@moreno_who_1953, 8].
+As far as I can tell from the records, the practice involved group improvisation and role-play, in what Moreno called the "techniques of freedom" [@moreno_who_1953, 8].

-As I reflect on Moreno's sometimes idiosyncratic vocabulary, the thought of guns and books occupying the same plane of analysis gives me pause.
-How can a book be compared to a bomb or a gun: one an instrument of peace and edification, the others of war and destruction?
-When considered in the contemporary context, several features of Moreno's provocation come into a sharper relief.
-First is his attention to the volitional nature of robotics, which for Moreno defines a field of activity that includes both books and remote weapons.
-A bomb clearly signifies malicious intent.
-Following the American school of New Criticism, it has become unfashionable to speak similarly of intention in literary studies.
-When it comes to books, the critical intuition is to treat any conjecture about authorial intent as
-fallacy: the author is dead [@wimsatt_verbal_1954; @barthes_death_1977].
-But when it comes to war, our intuitions are reversed.
-To understand an act of aggression is to assign responsibility and to draw inference about its intentions.
-Moreno asks us to confront the book once again as a volitional object.
-Even if we cannot "read" the author's mind, we are able to assign a measure of agency to the author in the process of creation.
-Failing to produce an account of causes and effects involved, we are left instead to ascribe volition to inanimate objects and meaning-making to chance.
-Freed from the fallacy of intention, the critic avoids speculation about an author's mindset, limiting analysis to the pertinent and readily observable attributes of a text.
-But the loss of intention also obscures the flows of agency, imbuing the word with an anthropomorphic quality.
-Literary analysis without a concept of authorial intent tends to slide into active voice, where texts mean and languages speak themselves.[^ln1-auto]

 Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of displaced agency, a problem long in the background of Western liberal thought.[^ln1-consensus] Both represent agency delayed in time and space by symbolic means.
-The projectile acts at a distance.
-Once launched, it will complete its grim duty even if the command to act is withdrawn.
-The bullet cannot change its mind because it hasn't a one.
+The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
 Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
-The above might appear like a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
+The above might appear a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
 In Moreno's words we hear more than an echo of Marx's fetishism of commodities, by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
 Moreno arrives at a similar conclusion by another logic.
 In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.

 Moreno helps us see the book in a new light.
 If it was always, as he suggested, a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity, an electronic book.
-When in the 1930s one could view Moreno book-bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
-The unintended consequences of disembodied and automated agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and media theorists.
+When in the 1930s one could view Moreno's rhetoric about book and bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
+The unintended consequences of automated and disembodied agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and philosophers.
 What looks like a book today indeed takes on the functions of a gun and a trigger.
 I mean this literally: simulated text comprises a part of the same computational platforms that power drones and aircraft carriers.
-Today, computer servers in the service of the world's largest purveyors of literature service also air traffic control and covert intelligence agencies [@soyata_combat:_2012; @logicworks_government_2015].
+Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies [@soyata_combat:_2012; @logicworks_government_2015].
 The small computer in your pocket can also be used both to read books and to detonate explosives.